leapollack/Runoff_metals_cities/README.md

 # Runoff_metals_cities
-This repository contains the data and scripts necessary to analyze and visualize the results for this manuscript.
+This repository contains the scripts necessary to analyze and visualize the results for this manuscript.